 Ultra high resolution 4K videos can be recorded with the new iPhone cameras, but the functionality is not activated by default.
 The user first has to enable super HD recording feature through the camera settings of the device.
 The feature is not activated by default because the iPhone requires a lot of storage space to capture 4K videos.
 The default video is recorded at 1080p at 30 FPS.
-So if you want to record 4k video with iPhone 6S and enable 4K recording, here’s how it can be done:
+So if you want to record 4k video with iPhone 6S or iPhone 7 and enable 4K recording, here’s how it can be done:

 The latest iPhone with this video recording support is 6s or a better model.
 Here’s how to enable the feature: